winkjs/wink-nlp/CONTRIBUTING.md

 **Type** should be one of the following:

-- `feat:` A new feature
+- `build`: Changes that affect the build system or external dependencies
-- `fix:` A bug fix
+- `ci`: Changes to our CI configuration files and scripts
-- `docs:` Documentation only changes
+- `docs`: Documentation only changes
-- `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `feat`: A new feature
-- `refactor:` A code change that neither fixes a bug nor adds a feature
+- `fix`: A bug fix
-- `perf:` A code change that improves performance
+- `perf`: A code change that improves performance
-- `test:` Adding missing or correcting existing tests
+- `refactor`: A code change that neither fixes a bug nor adds a feature
-- `chore:` Changes to the build process or auxiliary tools and libraries such as documentation generation
+- `test`: Adding missing tests or correcting existing tests
-- `revert:` when you have to revert to an older commit.
+- `revert:` When you have to revert to an older commit.
 Ths subject should be the header of old  commit and body should contain `This reverts commit <hash>.` Use `git revert` command to accomplish this.

 **Scope** specifies the  place of the commit change.
 You can use `*` when the change affects more than a single scope.